kristian-lange-tw/JATOS_docs/docs/Write_your_study/Create-a-new-study.md

 sidebar_position: 1
 ---

 There are different ways to create a new study for JATOS: use a builder, with jsPsych, from scratch or by modifying an existing study.
-Then afterwards continue with [Write your own Study - Basics and Beyond](Write-your-own-Study-Basics-and-Beyond.html) or [Adapt Pre written Code to run it in JATOS (Jatosify)](Adapt-pre-written-code-to-run-it-in-JATOS.html).
+Then afterwards continue with [Write your own Study - Basics and Beyond](Write-your-own-Study-Basics-and-Beyond.html) or [Adapt Pre written Code to run it in JATOS](Adapt-pre-written-code-to-run-it-in-JATOS.html).

 **Developement of a JATOS study usually happens on your local JATOS: [Run an experiment with JATOS - Workflow](Run-an-experiment-with-JATOS-Workflow.html)**